inblockio/aqua-docs/content/en/docs/protocol/aqua-protocol-version_1.3.md

 Every revision is represented by a merkle-root hash representing a list of alphabetically ordered key-value pairs which are hashed (implementation example SHA3-512).
 This allows us to dynamically change the data structure without the need to introduce breaking protocol changes.

+  * The input data MUST NOT have dublicated keys as this would lead to non-deterministic ordering.

 Aqua-Chain: Is a portable hash-chain.
 This provides immutability for the history of the file, once signed and/or witnessed with the respective security guarantees.
 Aqua-revisions form a portable Aqua-Chain.